Customer experience personalization tips that won't frighten your customers

 When your customers complete a survey about their customer experience, enter their name into a draw for a gift card.
 Email your customers personalized follow-up messages after they've interacted with a contact center agent to demonstrate your appreciation for their business.

 Personalized content and ever-evolving marketing and CRM technologies don't have to be scary.
-This year, keep your customers' point of view in mind and leave the spooky stuff to Halloween.
+This year, keep your customers' point of view in mind and leave the frightening stuff to Halloween.